tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ## Alternative

 The Alternative typeclass is another important typeclass in Haskell, which is closely related to the Applicative typeclass.
 It introduces a set of operators and functions that are particularly useful when dealing with computations that can fail or have multiple possible outcomes.
-Alternative is also considered a "subclass" of Applicative, and it provides additional capabilities beyond what Applicative offers.
-It introduces two main functions, `empty` and `<|>` (pronounced "alt" or "alternative")
+Alternative is also considered a “subclass” of Applicative, and it provides additional capabilities beyond what Applicative offers.
+It introduces two main functions, `empty` and `<|>` (pronounced “alt” or “alternative”)

 ```haskell
 class Applicative f => Alternative (f :: * -> *) where